 A cell handle is a box in the corner of a cell that you can click and hold, and then drag to selectmore cells.
 You can only drag in one direction at a time.

-If you find that you need additional colors, simply add another conditional formatting rule.
+If you find that you need additional colors, add another conditional formatting rule.

 Don’t worry if you make a mistake or need to start over.

-To do this, add another conditional formatting rule that only applies to a range of cells-in this case, the empty cells around your image.
+To do this, add another conditional formatting rule that only applies to the empty cellsaround your image.
+Select the range of cells around your image.

 Add a new rule that changes the color if a cell is empty.

 Open the conditional formatting rules to see your color values,Add values to color the cells, Complete your image,Select a custom range for your background, And add a new rule to set a background color.